 Mr. Yung had been the executive director of Shell Electric Mfg.
 (Holdings) Co.
 Ltd from 1973 to 2010, now known as China Overseas Grand Oceans Group Ltd. (stock code: 0081), which shares are listed on the Main Board of the Stock Exchange.
 Since then, Mr. Yung has become a non-executive Director and vice chairman.
 Mr. Yung has been the chairman and the chief executive of Shell Holdings since 2009.
 Mr. Yung was a non-executive director and chairman of PFC Device Inc. (stock code: 8231), a related company of the Group, which was delisted subsequent to its privatisation, until 25 March 2022.
-Mr. Yung is currently the Permanent Honorary President of Friends of Hong Kong Association Ltd., the Honorary President of Shun Tak Fraternal Association, a member of Senior Police Call Central Advisory Board and was awarded the Honorary Citizen of the City of Guangzhou and the Honorary Citizen of the City of Foshan.
+Mr. Yung is currently the Permanent Honorary President of Friends of Hong Kong Association Ltd., the Honorary President of Shun Tak Fraternal Association, and was awarded the Honorary Citizen of the City of Guangzhou and the Honorary Citizen of the City of Foshan.
 Mr. Yung holds the entire issued share capital of Red Dynasty Investments Limited, which, in turn, holds 80.5% interest in Shell Holdings.
 As such, Mr. Yung is deemed to be interested in all the shares held by Shell Holdings by virtue of the Securities and Futures Ordinance.

 Mdm.
-Li Pik Mui, Cindy (李碧玫), aged 61, was appointed as a non-executive Director of the Company on 17 June 2022.
+Li Pik Mui, Cindy (李碧玫), aged 62, was appointed as a non-executive Director of the Company on 17 June 2022.
 Mdm.
 Li has over 35 years of experience in administrative and secretarial role.
 She is responsible for managing the administration and business affairs in office environment as well as the property investment and developments in Hong Kong and United States.
 She is a director of a subsidiary of the Group and also a director of Shell Holdings.

-Mr. Leung Man Chiu, Lawrence (梁文釗), aged 75, was appointed as an independent non-executive Director of the Company on 2 October 2019.
+Mr. Leung Man Chiu, Lawrence (梁文釗), aged 76, was appointed as an independent non-executive Director of the Company on 2 October, 2019.
 He is also the chairman of the Audit Committee, a member of both the Nomination Committee and the Remuneration Committee of the Company.

-Mr. Leung is a fellow member of the Association of Chartered Certified Accountants and the Hong Kong Institute of Certified Public Accountants.
-He has been in public practice for over 49 years and is now practicing as a partner in Tang and Fok, certified public accountants.
-Mr. Leung is currently an independent non-executive director of Safety Godown Company Limited (stock code: 237) and Pak Fah Yeow International Limited (stock code: 239), both of which are listed on the Stock Exchange.
-He was a non-executive director of World Super Holdings Limited (stock code: 8612) until 21 July 2020 and was an independent non-executive director of PFC Device Inc. (stock code: 8231), a related company of the Group, which was delisted subsequent to its privatisation, until 25 March 2022.
+Mr. Leung is a Certified Public Accountant in public practice for over 50 years and is now practicing as a partner in Tang and Fok, certified public accountants.
+Mr. Leung is also an independent non-executive director of Safety Godown Company Limited (stock code: 237) and Pak Fah Yeow International Limited (stock code: 239), both listed on the Stock Exchange.
+He was an independent non-executive director of PFC Device Inc. (stock code: 8231), a related company of the Group, which was delisted subsequent to its privatization, until 25 March 2022.

-Mr. Poon Chak Sang, Plato (潘澤生), aged 78, was appointed as an independent non-executive Director of the Company on 2 October 2019 and is responsible for providing independent judgment on the Group's strategy, performance, resources and standard of conduct.
+Mr. Poon Chak Sang, Plato (潘澤生), aged 79, was appointed as an independent non-executive Director of the Company on 2 October 2019 and is responsible for providing independent judgment on the Group's strategy, performance, resources and standard of conduct.
 He is the chairman of the Remuneration Committee, a member of both the Audit Committee and the Nomination Committee of the Company.